emmalynnnn/access-caption-check/README.md

 changes to `Deleted`, the channel has been deleted and is no longer accessible publicly on YouTube.
 If you are sure the channel exists, check to ensure that the channel ID is correct.
-* The `Update now?` column may to `Error` in the following situations:
+* The `Update now?` status may change to the `Error` status in the following situations:
   * There is no channel id specified in the `Channel ID` column
   * There is not a link to a folder listed in the `Reports` column
   * The link to the folder listed in the `Reports` column is invalid
   * Another error has occurred.
-If not of the above are applicable and you are unsure why the error occurred, please follow the Bug Report instructions below.
+If none of the above are applicable and you are unsure why the error occurred, please follow the Bug Report instructions below.

 ## Bug Reports